 Texas to Iowa Moving Guide

 Planning a 920 mile interstate move from Texas to Iowa?
 This moving guide will help you compare living in Texas vs Iowa across 7 important categories.
-Compare the pros & cons (like intense summer heat vs cooler temperatures), food & health (like BBQ Brisket vs Corn on the Cob), real estate & housing (ranch, modern vs craftsman, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in Texas), politics & religion, and education.
+Compare the pros & cons (like brutal summer heat vs cooler summer days), food & health (like BBQ Brisket vs Corn on the Cob), real estate & housing (ranch, modern vs craftsman, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in Texas), politics & religion, and education.

 Key Takeaways: